At a glance

 Greater accessibility for corporations and regulators

-“The changes to the framework are incremental but significant,” says Dr John Purcell FCPA, CPA Australia’s policy adviser for Environmental, Social and Corporate Governance.
+“The changes to the framework are incremental but significant,” says Dr John Purcell FCPA, CPA Australia’s former policy adviser for Environmental, Social and Corporate Governance.

 “The new international Integrated Reporting [IR] framework is more readily adaptable to developments such as those dealing with climate change risk.